WHL99/find-you-a-room/README.md

 <p align="right"><img src="https://user-images.githubusercontent.com/104759740/183899455-52e9f4ca-40b8-4115-a375-42d71bec3cae.png" alt="findYouARoomLogo" height="70" /></p>

 # My Mission
 In my current city, Berlin as an example, it is very difficult to find accommodation, either for long-term rentals or for short-term visits to the city.
 At the same time, many foreigners living in this city return to their home countries for a short period of time, leaving the city with a lot of short-term vacancies.
-This seems to me to be a waste of resources.<br>I created this online service platform to connect people who want to rent out their rooms with people who are looking for accommodations in specific cities, with the goal of achieving a sharing economy.
+This seems to me to be a waste of resources.<br>I created this online service platform to connect people who want to rent out their rooms with people who are looking for accommodations in specific cities, with the goal of achieving a sharing economy.<br>It should be mentioned that in this project I cooperated with a partner - Alexander.
 <p align="center"><img width="900" alt="index" src="https://user-images.githubusercontent.com/104759740/183899332-9973dc37-1643-43e9-98cb-8df588afec72.png"></p>

 ## Setup